 One of the brain circuits that is activated by opioids is the mesolimbic (midbrain) reward system[, which] causes feelings of pleasure.
 Other areas of the brain create a lasting record or memory that associates these good feelings with the circumstances and environment in which they occur.
 These memories, called conditioned associations, often lead to the craving for drugs when the abuser [re-encounters] those persons, places, or things, and they drive abusers to seek out more drugs in spite of many obstacles”.

-There are a few different ways in which oxycodone is abused, but the main types are 3; dosage, means of consumption, and appropriation.
+There are a few different ways in which oxycodone is abused, but the main types are:

 Increasing the dosage on one’s own is a very common means of prescription drug abuse in general and is a primary sign of potential addiction.
 This may often be because long-term oxycodone use has the patient develop resistance to the drug.
 Other times it may signify progressed abuse, as the patient is seeking a high.